 Temporary resident

-Temporary visa holders and their dependants including; international students, Bridging visa holders and visitor or tourist visa holders who are required to apply to DEi to enrol their child in a Queensland state school or a State Delivered Kindergarten.
+Temporary visa holders and their dependants including; international students, bridging visa holders and visitor or tourist visa holders who are required to apply to DEi to enrol their child in a Queensland state school or a State Delivered Kindergarten.

-Temporary residents admissions
+Temporary resident admissions

 A process administered on behalf of the Department of Education by DEi which supports the application, enrolment and monitoring of temporary visa holders in Queensland state schools, predominantly bridging visas, dependants of student visa holders and visitor visas.